 Julie has a Bachelor of Arts degree in Political Science and a minor in English Literature from San Diego State University.
 In addition, she earned a Masters in Social Work from the University of Alabama.
 She has worked in teaching, childbirth education and family therapy and hopes to re-enter the Social Work field someday.

 She is the author of five women’s fiction novels and one novella.
 The first were Woman He Married (First published by Whisky Creek in March 2011.
 Revised 2016) and No Holly for Christmas (First published by whiskey Creek in November 2011.
 Revised 2016).
 Then Whitney Award Finalist, Count Down to Love (July 2011), published by Bonneville Books.
 Next came Replacing Gentry published by WiDo in 2013.
 Her one and only novella (so far), Home Matters, is part of a series, Ripple Effect Romance, and came out in 2014.
-In 2015, With No Regrets, published by White Star Press, is her last full-length novel.
+In 2015, With No Regrets, published by White Star Press, is her latest (possibly her last) full-length novel.

 Julie N Ford was born number four of six children on March Air Force Base in Riverside, California.
 After spending the first ten years of her life as an air force brat, her family settled in San Diego, CA, where she spent the rest of her youth contemplating boys and every possible way to get to the beach . . . then, how long she could realistically stay.